Salerys/Number-guessing-game/README.md

 - The interface is simple and uncomplicated, making the minigame easy-to-understand to the user.
 First it asks for the name, then the guessed number, then by each guess gives a feedback whether the guessed number is correct, too high, or too low.

 #### Match Result Entry
 - Once the number has been correctly guessed, the program congratulates the user and tells them how many tries it took to win the game.
-After that, the user can immediately play a new round.
+After that, the user can play a new round by pressing "Run Program".

 #### Input Validation